 It is suggested that community engagement is conducted to determine the level of support for floodlighting, with the results to be presented to Council for consideration.
+A lighting concept plan will be developed to inform the community engagement process.
+The complete process is expected to take approximately four months following Council approval.
 If the provision of floodlights is supported, detailed design and cost estimates would be prepared for consideration in a future budget process.